HumMod/documentation/schema/2_structure/index.md

 title: Volume 2 - Structure
 ---

-#Volume 2 - Structure

-##Overview
+# Overview

 Volume 2.
-Structure describes elements that are used to describe a model?s structure.
+Structure describes elements that are used to describe a model's structure.

 The top-level element is named structure.
-It is a container element for elements that declare the variables (variables), declare the differential and algebraic equations (equations), define the functions (functions), and specify the math used to calculate derivatives and intermediate values (definitions).
+It is a container element for elements that declare the variables (variables), declare the differential and algebraic equations (equations), define the functions (functions), and specify the math used to calculate derivatives and intermediate values(definitions).
 Each of these elements has a section in this volume.

-The element math is also defined in this volume but it is used as a toplevel element in model.
+The element math is also defined in this volume but it is used as a top-level element in model.
 This is not meant to be trickery.
 Instead, math specifications are a top-level function but block names (introduced in this volume) are an inherent part of the specifications.

-##< structure >
+# < structure >

     <structure>

         <name> Unique structure name here. </name>